Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 * [The Star Wars API (aka, SWAPI)](https://swapi.co)

 **TODO:** Use the DailyPlanet app as a "canvas" to practice deserializing JSON from an HTTP request:
-- Create a new function which fetches data from SWAPI's `/starships/` endpoint -- https://swapi.co/api/starships/
+- Create and call a new function that fetches data from SWAPI's `/starships/` endpoint: https://swapi.co/api/starships/
-- In your data tasks' completion handler, convert the returned data object to JSON, and print your converted jsonObject to the debug console.
+- In your data tasks' completion handler, **convert** the returned `data` object to JSON, and **print** your converted `jsonObject` to the debug console.
-- If time permits, handle the error returned.
+- If time permits, handle the `error` returned.

 ## Challenges